TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Plan.md

 ### Determine Attack Technique
 Attack Techniques define the primary paths or methods used by the adversary to cause the incident to occur.
 This information is used to provide metrics and identify trends in the prevalence of attack techniques.
 By understanding the most prevalent attack techniques, tactical and strategic plans can be developed to improve defensive and detective posturing.

-Incident Responders shall use the MITRE ATT&CK Framework to determine the appropriate attack techniques tied to the incident and record the information in the ticket.
+Use the MITRE ATT&CK Framework to determine the appropriate attack techniques tied to the incident and record the information in the ticket and tracker.

+### Develop Next Courses of Action
+Identify a base plan including actions necessary to respond to the incident including containment, eradication, and recovery.

+The following list of consideration for determining appropriate courses of action includes may be used as a starting point:
+- Additional parties to be notified.
+- Potential damage to and theft of resources.
+- Need for and extent of evidence preservation.
+- Service availability impact of courses of action.
+- Time and resources needed to implement the courses of action.
+- Effectiveness of courses of action (e.g., partially contains the incident, fully contains the incident).
+- Duration of the solution (e.g., emergency workaround to be removed in four hours, temporary workaround to be removed in two weeks, permanent solution).

 ### Determine Root Cause
 Root cause is defined as the high-level oversight, misconfiguration, or process failure that provided the exposure exploited by the adversary.
-Root cause metrics are used to assisting in preventing similar incidents from occurring in the future.
+Root cause metrics are used to assist in preventing similar incidents from occurring in the future.
 Underlying system weaknesses, vulnerabilities, or security controls that could have prevented or mitigated the impact of the incident shall be identified.
 More than one weakness category may apply.

 Root Causes may include, but are not limited to:
 - User Training/Awareness